MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/email/create-a-shared-mailbox.md

 ::: moniker-end

 1. Sign in with an Office 365 global admin account or Exchange admin account.
-If you get the message "**You don't have permission to access this page or perform this action**" then you aren't an admin.
+If you get the message "**You don't have permission to access this page or perform this action**," then you aren't an admin.

 ::: moniker range="o365-worldwide"